gkzhb/ocm.fish/README.md

 2. Configuration switching is achieved by setting the `OPENCODE_CONFIG` environment variable (does not completely replace the default config file, but merges the contents of the `OPENCODE_CONFIG` config file on top of it and the project config)
 3. Backup files are automatically created in the `~/.config/opencode/backups/` directory
 4. Both `.json` and `.jsonc` (JSON with comments) formats are supported for all configuration files
+5. Default configuration is stored as a Fish universal variable (`ocm_default_config`) and persists across all Fish shell sessions and terminal restarts

 ## Comparison with nvm